CIRS-Girona/ewiz/README.md

 * The **flow to event indices** mapping, inside the `flow_to_events` dataset, which contains the flow mappings in a 1D array where the indices are the flow indices and the corresponding values are the event indices.
 * The **time to flow indices** mapping, inside the `time_to_flow` dataset, which contains the time mappings in a 1D array where the indices are the timestamps (in ms) and the corresponding values are the flow indices.

 > **Note:** When you are using the library you do not have to know the data format in detail.
-The included data readers and loaders automatically read the data and synchronizes it internally.
+The included data readers and loaders automatically read the data and synchronize it internally.

 ## Citation
 This repository is related to the paper below.
 If you find this repository please do not hesitate to give it a star :star2:!